Noise-Aware Training of Neuromorphic Dynamic Device Networks: Supplementary Information

-where $\dfrac{\rm{d}\mathbf{y}^{\pi}_i(t)}{\rm{d}\boldsymbol{\theta}}$ requires differentiation through the systems dynamics (Eq.\ref{Eq.:Real_SDE}) and of the terms $\mathbf{h}_i$ corresponding to the network structure.
+where $\dfrac{{\rm d}\mathbf{y}^{\pi}_i(t)}{{\rm d}\boldsymbol{\theta}}$ requires differentiation through the system's dynamics (Eq.\ref{Eq.:Real_SDE}) and of the terms $\mathbf{h}_i$ corresponding to the network structure.
 As a consequence, Eq.\ref{Eq.:BPTT} is intractable for physical systems that lack a precise differentiable description.

 A device $i$ belongs to a type of devices, whereas type is a set $\rm{D}$ of devices that have common statistical properties and whose behavioural differences are caused by fabrication variability ($\rm{D}$ might correspond to different ASVIs, for instance).
 The neural-SDE for device $i$ is